But what does being innovative really mean?

 Why do you actually value innovation?

-3. Walk the talk.
 Be prepared to lead by example and show your employees what an innovative organization looks like.
 For business owners, it’s often difficult to break away from old habits.
-A great way to demonstrate your determination to become an innovative leader is by breaking the cycle and completely rethinking one key component of your firm’s operations.
+A great way to demonstrate your determination to becoming an innovative leader is by breaking the cycle and completely rethinking one key component of your firm’s operations.

 The next step is to cultivate and nurture an environment that supports innovation.
 Establishing this foundation is essential for firm-wide success.